Silver Star - World War II

 On August 7, 1942, nearly a year after World War II began, by Act of Congress in Public Law 702, (77th Congress) award of the Silver Star was expanded to the Navy Department.
 The act providing for retroactive awards by the Navy to sailors and Marines for actions on or after December 7, 1941.
 Ultimately, three members of the Navy and one Marine were presented the Navy Silver Star for their actions at Pearl Harbor.

 Due to the sheer number of WWII awards of the Silver Star (nearly 100,000 Army awards alone) we ask for your patience as we build this area of the database.
 Below are some of the pages currently available on the WWII awards.
-You will find a listing of all known recipients for the Silver Star in our INDEX of MAJOR AWARDS.

 Military Units "History of Valor"